tylermzeller/pychain/README.md

 Learning about blockchains from [Jeiwan](https://github.com/Jeiwan/blockchain_go) and porting to Python.

 ## DISCLAIMER
-This repository is for personal experimentation and mainly for fun.
+This repository is for personal experimentation and mainly for fun (you may even find a joke or two written throughout the code!).
 There is no set process for testing, so code in the master branch has no guarantees of running correctly.

 ## Current State